-C. Cell Phone Use
+F. Cell Phone Use

 Personal use of cell phones is prohibited during class, lab, clinical, simulation, and any time the student is in public representing NWACC nursing, unless otherwise notified.
-The NWACC nursing faculty is only to be contacted by text message while at clinical.
+The NWACC nursing faculty is only to be contacted by the messaging system approved by the instructor, while at clinical.
 This is not to be done within public view.
 The student is to go to the break room or restroom to text their instructor.